 - Mexican Americans > New York (State) > New York > Social conditions.

 - New York (N.Y.) > Emigration and immigration

 - Occupational mobility

 Terms entered into the single search box on the Cornell University Library website yield a wide variety of resources including cataloged materials, articles, databases names, online journals, and library websites and repositories.
 To focus your search on finding print or online books or journal titles click on the ‘Catalog.’

-You can refine your search with the facets on the left.
-The drop down menu to the right of the search box allows you to change what field you are searching.
+You can refine your search with the "Limit your search" facets on the left.
+The drop-down menu to the right of the search box allows you to change what field you are searching.
 (Author, Title, Keyword, Subject.)

 To search the holdings of libraries beyond Cornell in the Worldcat Local database and click on Results at “libraries worldwide” on the left of the results page.